lune-climate/lune-docs/docs/product-and-design-guides/carbon-intensity.md

 * The type of engine it uses
 * The type of fuel it uses

-Data from the Fourth IMO GHG Study 2020 shows for example that within the same bulk carrier category the carbon intensity can range between 37.6 and 2.2 gCO₂e / t×km.
+<u>Data from the Fourth IMO GHG Study 2020</u> shows for example that within the same bulk carrier category the carbon intensity can range between 2.2 and 37.6 gCO₂e / tkm.

 </div>
 </div>